PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 using Microsoft.EntityFrameworkCore;
 using Pomelo.EntityFrameworkCore.MySql.Infrastructure;

-// replace "YourNamespace" with the namespace of your application namespace YourNamespace
+// Replace "YourNamespace" with the namespace of your application. namespace YourNamespace
 {
     public class Startup
     {
         public void ConfigureServices(IServiceCollection services)
         {
-            // other service configurations go here
-            // replace "YourDbContext" with the class name of your DbContext services.AddDbContextPool<YourDbContext>(options => options
+            // Replace "YourDbContext" with the name of your own DbContext derived class. services.AddDbContextPool<YourDbContext>(
+                dbContextOptions => dbContextOptions
+                    .UseMySql(
-                // replace with your connection string
+                        // Replace with your connection string.
+                        "server=localhost;user=root;password=1234;database=ef",
-                .UseMySql("Server=localhost;Database=ef;User=root;Password=1234;", mySqlOptions => mySqlOptions
+                        // Replace with your server version and type. mySqlOptions => mySqlOptions
-                    // replace with your Server Version and Type .ServerVersion(new Version(8, 0, 21), ServerType.MySql)
+                            .ServerVersion(new Version(8, 0, 21), ServerType.MySql)
+                            .CharSetBehavior(CharSetBehavior.NeverAppend))
+                    // Everything from this point on is optional but helps with debugging.
+                    .UseLoggerFactory(
+                        LoggerFactory.Create(
+                            logging => logging
+                                .AddConsole()
+                                .AddFilter(level => level >= LogLevel.Information)))
+                    .EnableSensitiveDataLogging()
+                    .EnableDetailedErrors();
             ));
         }
     }